 When can people start applying for settled status?

 A pilot, which involved 4,000 people from universities and hospitals in the North West of England, started on 28th August 2018.
-A second phase of the pilot (for a similar group of people plus some under 18s under LA care and some receiving support from community organisations) began on 1st November 2018 and runs until December 21st 2018.
+A second phase of the pilot (for a similar group of people plus some under 18s under LA care and some receiving support from community organisations) began on 1st November 2018 and ran until December 21st 2018.
 Everyone will be able to apply from 30th March 2019.
+From 21st January 2019 everyone who has a valid biometric passport can apply.

 How do people apply for settled status?